LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/more-data-types.rst

 We won’t explore every new aspect of this example, but instead focus on the two methods.

-   TODO: Update local references after we decide which code-comparison page to use.

 #.
 The ``main`` method in the ``HelloMethods`` class has the same structure as
    that of our :ref:`temperature conversion example <temp-conversion>`.
 #.
 Take a look at the ``Message`` class.
 Note that it does NOT have a ``main``